Chrysippus of Jerusalem: Marian Theology

 Active in the aftermath of the Council of Ephesus, Chrysippus is a witness to the blossoming Marian piety in the early Byzantine period through his colourful Panegyric on Mary that was probably delivered in Jerusalem during celebrations on the 15 August Marian feast.
 Using as his foundation the exegesis of selected scriptural passages long standardised in the works of preceding theologians like the Cappadocian Fathers, Chrysippus makes use of traditional praises of Mary by identifying her as the Ark of the Covenant and Ever-Virgin.
-Further to this, he acclaims her as "root of all good things" in language concident with that of earlier contemporaries Cyril of Alexandria and Proclus of Constantinople.
+Further to this, he acclaims her as "root of all good things" in language coincident with that of earlier contemporaries Cyril of Alexandria and Proclus of Constantinople.
 He exceeds previous authors in his use of the repetitious salutation "Hail" (Χαῖρε), a form of invocatory Marian prayer anticipating the flowering of Byzantine Marian hymnography in the Akathist, usually dated to the 6th century.
 Nevertheless, some scholars have argued for a 5th-century provenance for the Akathist, and together with the evidence that Proclus' Marian praise drew in part from extant hymnography now known to have been in use in Jerusalem prior to Ephesus, the possibility is raised that Chrysippus was adapting existing liturgical material for his audience, which was composed chiefly of monks.

 Limberis characterises the oration as "an example of the encomiastic hymn as the ideal conveyance for Mariological veneration" and describes Chrysippus as having a "central role in helping to spread the cult of the Theotokos."